 Click Apply to All to apply your changes to all the slide masters in your presentation, or click Apply to apply your changes to the selected slide master in your presentation.

 Alternatively, you can add the date/time, footer text and slide number directly into their respective areas as shown in Figure 179.

+Note